 STATEMENT ON HOW SIR JOHN MOORE PRIMARY SCHOOL PROMOTES BRITISH VALUES.

-Democracy, Fairness, Mutual Respect, A Rule of Law and
+Democracy, Fairness, Mutual Respect and A Rule of Law.

 We aim that our children should be prepared for life wherever that may be, so we feel that as a result of engaging with these values not only prepares children to live harmoniously in Britain, but also as a good citizen of the World.